elmerfud/LED_LPD8806/README.md

+# Customize version of Adafruits LPD8806 library #

+The library has been modified so that it's interchangable with my version of the Adafruit\_WS2801 library.
+It takes 8 bit color values and adjusts them to 7 bits for the LPD8806 when sending them to the strip.

+Modified examples have been removed and placed in their own repository.

 # Arduino library for LPD8806 #
 This Library was written for the LPD8806 PWM LED driver chips, strips and pixels.
 But the LPD8803/LPD8809 will probably work too.